Apoorv-Tiwari-99/Event-Booking-Project/README.md

 PORT=5000
 FRONTEND_URL=http://localhost:5173

-4. Database Setup (MySQL Workbench)
+c.
+Database Setup (MySQL Workbench)

 Open MySQL Workbench.

-Create a new connection using your credentials (replace password with yours).
+Create a new connection using your MySQL credentials.

-Open the connection and create a new SQL query tab.

-Copy-paste the contents of event_booking.sql (provided in this repo).
+Open a new SQL query tab and copy-paste the contents of event_booking.sql from the project's root directory.

-Execute the script ✅ to create the database and tables.
+Execute the script to create the database and tables with sample data.

-5. Run the Backend
+d.
+Run the Backend

 npm run dev

-Backend will start on http://localhost:5000
+The backend server will start on http://localhost:5000.

-📌 Frontend Setup (client/)
+3. Frontend Setup (client/)
-1. Move into client folder
+Navigate to the client/ directory from the root folder:

 cd ../client

-2. Install dependencies
+a.
+Install dependencies

 npm install

-3. Configure Environment Variables
+b.
+Configure Environment Variables

-Create a .env file inside the client/ folder and add:
+Create a .env file in the client/ folder and add the following:

 VITE_BACKEND_URL=http://localhost:5000

-4. Run the Frontend
+c.
+Run the Frontend

 npm run dev

-Frontend will start on http://localhost:5173
+The frontend will start on http://localhost:5173.

-🚀 Deployment

-Backend: Can be deployed on Render
- (Root Directory = server)

-Frontend: Can be deployed on Vercel or Netlify
- (Build output = dist)

 📂 Project Structure
 Event-Booking-Project/
+│
-│── client/   # React (Vite) frontend
+├── client/          # React (Vite) frontend
+│   ├── public/
+│   ├── src/
+│   │   ├── components/
+│   │   ├── pages/
+│   │   ├── App.jsx
+│   │   └── main.jsx
+│   ├── .env
+│   ├── package.json
+│   └── vite.config.js
+│
-│── server/   # Node.js + Express backend
+├── server/          # Node.js + Express backend
+│   ├── controllers/
+│   ├── middleware/
+│   ├── models/
+│   ├── routes/
+│   ├── .env
+│   ├── package.json
+│   └── server.js
+│
-│── event_booking.sql # Database schema
+├── event_booking.sql  # MySQL database schema and data
-│── README.md
+└── README.md

-✅ Features

-User authentication with JWT

-Browse upcoming events

-Book tickets

-Admin can create/manage events

-MySQL database integration
+Feel free to contribute, report issues, or suggest new features!